 Yes, the state of New York will provide a transcript of the meeting upon request.

 Tips on How to Handle Your Meeting of Creditors

 In most cases, the 341 meeting is between you, your attorney and the trustee assigned by the U.S. Bankruptcy Court: it is likely that your creditors will not be there.
 Work closely with your attorney.
 Prepare all the vital information you will need to get through the bankruptcy process.
 While you may not be looking forward to Chapter 7, it is your legal right to receive bankruptcy debt protection if you meet the requirements.

 Most importantly, be completely honest and accurate when presenting your case during the 341 Meeting.
 You and your attorney must work together to present a comprehensive portrait of your debt, leaving out no minor details.
 If your approach is one of total transparency, then you can expect a successful 341 meeting.

-The Law Office of Julio E. Portilla P.C., is always available to answer your questions.
+When you file your bankruptcy case with The Law Office of Julio E. Portilla P.C., we guide you through each step of the process, from the paperwork to the Meeting of Creditors.
+We are always available to answer your questions.
 Feel free to contact us.